 Innovation and transformation go hand in hand with current learning trends.
 Authors Thomas Cummings and Christopher G. Worley standardised three stages in their book Organization Development & Change:

 - Stage 1: detection and diagnosis of differences between the real/desired conditions and their causes.

 - Stage 2: planning and execution of actions to solve asymmetries.

-- Stage 3: generalization of the knowledge generated among all organization members in order to face future situations based on the experience gained.
+- Stage 3: a generalisation of the knowledge generated among all organisation members in order to face future situations based on the experience gained.

 What do the new models depend on?

 The influence of leaders is key to motivate employees; they do this by sharing their knowledge with their teams, so they feel encouraged not only to share current knowledge but also to gain new knowledge through training outside the workplace.